stevelee12/StatsCollector/README.md

   * No Security
   * Need to handle mapping of input to output better. input/ouput model naming?
 Automapper?
   * No localisation or timezones
+  * Better way to handle the injection of config for connection strings?